-My Green World to monitor dormice in Leigh Woods from 2018!
+My Green World moves its programmes to Leigh Woods

-It has been lovely to see so many new faces at Kids in the Woods!
-We have enjoyed making reindeer decorations, dens for teddies and going on a bug hunt, learning about mammals preparing for winter and listening to stories and enjoying hot chocolate around the fire.
-Our youngest recruit is only 2 months old (and admittedly did sleep half the morning!) and oldest (so far) is 3.
-Our themes for the winter and spring are birds and how to feed them in our gardens, birds and their nests, and eggs (both real and chocolate!).
+It has been lovely to see everybody at Kids in the Woods this autumn!
+We have enjoyed making homes for mini beasts and going on a bug hunt, learning about mammals preparing for winter and listening to stories and enjoying hot chocolate around the fire.
+Our themes for the winter and spring will include cooking (!), birds and how to feed them in our gardens, nests, and eggs (both real and chocolate).
 We’re also going to get arty and make some giant woodland creations and think about trees in springtime.

 Hope to see you all again soon!